Guide>What about a CCRC?>THE UGLY!

 Sometimes CCRCs, especially the for-profit ones, put profits above all else.
 That’s why you should analyze the financial reports of a CCRC you are interested in before signing a contract.

-Although it doesn’t happen often, CCRCs do file for bankruptcy, which can possibly cost residents.
-Here are some examples of failed CCRCs.http://www.kiplinger.com/features/archives/krr-scour-the-fine-print-before-moving-into-a-ccrc.html
+Although it doesn’t happen often, when CCRCs file for bankruptcy, it can possibly cost residents.
+Here are some examples of failed CCRCs:

 Extra costs

-Due to the high costs of living in a CCRC, residents have been moving in who are older and frailer.
-These older independent living residents may start out in independent living but quickly need to move into costlier higher levels of care.
+Due to the high cost of living in a CCRC, residents have been moving in who are older and frailer.
+These older independent-living residents may start out in independent living but quickly need to move into costlier higher levels of care.
 This trend toward a higher entry age helped convince the industry to change its name from Continuing Care Retirement Community to Life Plan Community to attract younger residents.

 Disease